qubitrenegade/qubitrenegade.github.io/_posts/2018-02-04-Chef-Testing.md

 [RuboCop](https://github.com/bbatsov/rubocop) is Ruby's Style Cop.
 It has a [TON](https://github.com/bbatsov/rubocop/blob/master/config/default.yml) of configurable options that can be set with a local .rubocop.yml file.

-Consistency is crediblity, so by ensuring you maintain a consistent style, others (or yourself 6mos from now) will be able to pick your code with greater ease.
+Consistency is credibility, so by ensuring you maintain a consistent style, others (or yourself 6mos from now) will be able to pick your code with greater ease.

-It's worth calling out there is now (2 years old) a [CookStyle](https://github.com/chef/cookstyle) which seems to set sane defaults and warrents further investigation.
+It's worth calling out there is now (2 years old) a [CookStyle](https://github.com/chef/cookstyle) which seems to set sane defaults and warrants further investigation.

 Some settings I like to include in my .rubocop.yml

 {% highlight ruby %}
-# 80 it WAY to shoort
+# 80 it WAY to short
 Metrics/LineLength:
   Max: 120